Victoria, British Columbia: Outside the city

 About 17 km north of Saanich core is Butchart Gardens, a botanical garden and National Historic Site.

 CFB Esquimalt navy base, in the adjacent municipality of Esquimalt, has a base museum dedicated to naval and military history, in the Naden part of the base.

 North of the city on the Saanich Peninsula are the marine biology Shaw Ocean Discovery Centre, Butchart Gardens in Brentwood Bay, one of the biggest tourist and local resident attractions on Vancouver Island, as well as the Dominion Astrophysical Observatory, part of the National Research Council of Canada, Victoria Butterfly Gardens and Centre of the Universe planetarium.
+The British Columbia Aviation Museum in Sidney is the largest aviation museum in the province and home to over 40 aircraft on display, including a Martin JRM Mars waterbomber.